-Key Matters Discussed Response from the Directors/Management (a) Payment of dividends to the shareholders were made twice yearly.
-For FY2018, the shareholder suggested for payment of dividends to be made on a quarterly basis to the shareholders.
-The Board noted the shareholders' suggestion for the payment of dividend to be made on quarterly basis. (b) Whether it was more cost beneficial for the Company to repay the Sukuk which interest rate was 5.5% compared to the interest income on the placement of its cash balance (Page 132 of the AR2017)?
-Management had adopted a close monitoring of its cashflow to meet the requirements f the Company's operations as well as the timely repayment of the Group's debts of RM billion.
-The payment of Group's borrowings were made according to a fixed payme schedule. (c) To explain whether the two new accounting standards of MFRS 9 and 15 would have a material financial effect of to the Company.
-(Page 133 of the AR2017).
-The external auditors confirmed that the two new accounting standards mentioned wou generally not have any material financial impact to the Company. (d) For the FY2017, trade receivables stood at RM1.535 billion, less allowance for impairment loss of RM266 million.
+Key N Matters Discussed Response from the Directors/Management n s d ti Payment of dividends to the shareholders were nade twice yearly.
+For FY2018, the shareholder suggested for payment of dividends to be made on a quarterly basis to he shareholders. • The Board noted the shareholders' suggestion for the payment of dividend to be made on quarterly basis.
+C r c Whether it was more cost beneficial for the Company to repay the Sukuk which interest rate was 5.5% compared to the interest income on the placement of its cash balance (Page 132 of the AR2017)? • Management had adopted a close monitoring of its cashflow to meet the requirements for the Company's operations as well as the timely repayment of the Group's debts of RM1 billion.
+The payment of Group's borrowings were made according to a fixed payment schedule. s n To explain whether the two new accounting standards of MFRS 9 and 15 would have a material financial effect of to the Company.
+(Page 133 of the AR2017). • The external auditors confirmed that the two new accounting standards mentioned would generally not have any material financial impact to the Company.
+F i f t T v For the FY2017, trade receivables stood at RM1.535 billion, less allowance for mpairment loss of RM266 million.
 Note 12 found on page 182 of AR2017 had stated that the trade receivable was from TNB.
 To explain the reasons for the impairment and whether the Company was pursuing any legal action to demand such payment from TNB.
 The allowance for the impairment loss was related to dispute on the negative billing between Malakoff's power generating subsidiaries and TNB.
-Negative billings was explained by the Board as a penalty payable to TNB when the UO of the power plant exceeded the permitted rate under the PPA and when the plant we unavailable for despatch when instructed by TNB.
-Under the previous terms of the PPA, the IPPs suffered not only the loss of capacity payments, it would also be penalised for negenerating power upon TNB's request.
+Negative billings was explained by the Board as a penalty payable to TNB when the UO of the power plant exceeded the permitted rate under the PPA and when the plant wa unavailable for despatch when instructed by TNB.
+Under the previous terms of the PPA, th IPPs suffered not only the loss of capacity payments, it would also be penalised for no generating power upon TNB's request.
 The Company and TNB had since negotiated on this term and such negative billing penalties were amended and removed since 2015.
-The impairment of RM266 million has related to past negative billing issues and the Management would look into how the amounts could be recovered from TNB.
+The impairment of RM266 million har related to past negative billing issues and the Management would look into how thes amounts could be recovered from TNB.
 To inform on the aging analysis of the debt owing from TNB. • The aging analysis of debts was disclosed in Page 209 of AR2017.